CartoDB/carto.js/doc/api_methods.md

 ## cartodb.CartoDBLayer

-CartoDBLayer allows you to manage tiled layers from CartoDB.
-It manages the sublayers.
+CartoDBLayer allows you to manage tiled layers from CartoDB, and manage sublayers.

 ### layer.clear()